 - Quesadilla burger (minus the ranch sauce and tortilla; get a side salad in place of fries)

-- Classic burger, cheeseburger, and bacon cheeseburger (minus the bun; get mustard instead of ketchup; order a side salad in place of fries)
+- Classic bacon cheeseburger (minus the bun; get mustard instead of ketchup; order a side salad in place of fries)

 What To Avoid at Applebee’s

 Some dishes at Applebee’s just aren’t worth the trouble of trying to make low-carb.

 We recommend staying away from the following dishes and sticking with ones that make our list of safe foods to eat at Applebee’s instead.

 - Build your own sampler (there are no low-carb appetizers offered at Applebee’s, so you won’t be able to build your own sample there)

 - The classic combo appetizer

 - Mozzarella sticks

 - Boneless wings (unless you can get them grilled and without any sauce)